mipearson/webpack-rails/README.md

 Take note of the splat (`*`): `webpack_asset_paths` returns an array, as one entry point can map to multiple paths, especially if hot reloading is enabled in Webpack.

+### Configuration Defaults

+  * Webpack configuration lives in `config/webpack.config.js`
+  * Webpack & Webpack Dev Server binaries are in `node_modules/.bin/`
+  * Webpack Dev Server will run on port 3808 on localhost
+  * Webpack Dev Server is enabled in development & test, but not in production
+  * Webpacked assets will be compiled to `public/webpack`
+  * The manifest file is named `manifest.json`

 ### Working with browser tests

 In development, we make sure that the `webpack-dev-server` is running when browser tests are running.
 In CI, we manually run `webpack` to compile the assets to public and set `config.webpack.dev_server.enabled` to false.